 Legal Foundations for Tourism District Formation

 The first step in forming a tourism improvement district is creating a legal foundation.
-Three states – California, Montana, and Washington – have enabling laws in place.
-Other states, including Florida and South Carolina, are in the early stages of adopting enabling legislation.
+Eleven states – California, Montana, South Dakota, Kansas, Louisiana, Texas, Oregon, Colorado, New Jersey, Tennessee and Washington – have enabling laws in place.
+Other states, are in the early stages of adopting enabling legislation.

 While most tourism districts are confined to a city or county, there are also two large-scale districts – one covering the state of California, and one covering the United States.

 California’s 1989 Act is the first known tourism improvement district enabling law.
 Under the 1989 Act, a municipality can initiate proceedings to form a district on its own initiative, and must then undertake a hearing and protest procedure to form the district.
 Every year, the district must be renewed by the municipality in order to continue operating.
 To manage the district, the municipality appoints an advisory board, which operates the district in accordance with requirements set in Ordinances adopted by the municipality. read more